szymon-grzesiak/vocablaze/README.md

 ## Installation

-To get started with Blackfyre, follow these steps:
+To get started with Vocablaze, follow these steps:

 1. **Clone the repository:**
     ```bash